xumingming/yash/README.md

-# Makedown Server
+# yashserver

-Host your local markdown files as webpages.
+Yet another `SimpleHttpServer`.

-This little script works very similar with `python -m SimpleHTTPServer`, but it supports markdown files, all files with `.markdown` or `.md` extensions will be served as corresponding HTML webpages, and the pages are beautified with github markdown stylesheet(thanks to https://github.com/sindresorhus/github-markdown-css).
+This little script works very similar with `python -m SimpleHTTPServer`, but it provides much more!

 ## Install